dotnet/EntityFramework.Docs/entity-framework/core/saving/index.md

 WHERE [b].[Rating] < 3
 ```

 This executes very efficiently in the database, without loading any data from the database or involving EF's change tracker.
-Similarly, <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate%2A> allows you to express a SQL `UPDATE` statement.
+Similarly, <xref:Microsoft.EntityFrameworkCore.RelationalQueryableExtensions.ExecuteUpdate*> allows you to express a SQL `UPDATE` statement.

 Even if you aren't changing entities in bulk, you may know exactly which properties of which entity you want to change.
-Using the change tracking API to perform the change can be overly complex, requiring creating an entity instance, tracking it via <xref:Microsoft.EntityFrameworkCore.DbSet%601.Attach%2A>, making your changes and finally calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges>.
+Using the change tracking API to perform the change can be overly complex, requiring creating an entity instance, tracking it via <xref:Microsoft.EntityFrameworkCore.DbSet`1.Attach*>, making your changes and finally calling <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges>.
 For such scenarios, `ExecuteUpdate` and `ExecuteDelete` can be a considerably simpler way to express the same operation.

 Finally, both change tracking and <xref:Microsoft.EntityFrameworkCore.DbContext.SaveChanges> itself impose a certain runtime overhead.
 If you're writing a high performance application, `ExecuteUpdate` and `ExecuteDelete` allow you to avoid both these components and efficiently generate the statement you want.